mcci-catena/MCCI-Catena-PMS7003/README.md

 >     };
 > ```
 >
-> We could do this with C preprocessor macros, but templates allow the compiler to understand what's intendend, in a way that's not possible with C macros.
+> We could do this with C preprocessor macros, but templates allow the compiler to understand what's intended, in a way that's not possible with C macros.

-Two other templates are defined by the libarary. `cPMS7003::DustBins<>` similarly creates a structure representing the dust bins.
+Two other templates are defined by the library. `cPMS7003::DustBins<>` similarly creates a structure representing the dust bins.
 The fields are named `m0p3`, `m0p5`, `m1p0`, `m2p5`, `m5`, and `m10`, corresponding to 0.3, 0.5, 1.0, 2.5, 5, and 10 micron particles.

 The measurements (atmospheric, dust, and factory) are combined in a large structure, `cPMS7003::Measurements<>`.
-This contains the subsfields `atm` and `cf1` (both `PmBins`), representing atmospheric and factory particulate matter measurements, and `dust` (an instance of `DustBins`).
+This contains the subfields `atm` and `cf1` (both `PmBins`), representing atmospheric and factory particulate matter measurements, and `dust` (an instance of `DustBins`).

 Using templates, it's easy to generate a measurement structure using `float` or `uint32_t`; for each entry; just write `cPMS7003::Measurements<float>`, `cPMS7003::Measurements<uint32_t>`, etc.